Consensys/doc.ethsigner/docs/Reference/CLI/CLI-Syntax.md

 ### key-name

-Name of key to be used.
+Name of key to use.

 ```bash tab="Syntax"
 --key-name=<keyName>